-This is defined as the patient having an informed choice of when to attend and given the opportunity to agree a date at the time of, or ideally within 72 hours of, the referral or decision to treat.
+This is defined as the patient having an informed choice of when to attend.
 It is expected that the service should reflect national and local recommended patient-centred booking practices.

 The service operational policy, including a section on patient-centred booking for new and surveillance patients.